What is XDIS?

 XDIS is a symbol to indicate that a security is trading ex-dividend (or ex-distribution, as the abbreviation suggests).

-With a large , the price of a may move up by the dollar amount of the as the approaches and then fall by that amount after the ex-dividend date.
+With a large dividend, the price of a stock may move up by the dollar amount of the dividend as the ex-dividend date approaches and then fall by that amount after the ex-dividend date.